LPCIC/elpi/ELPI.md

 a standard indexing technique based on a perfect tree (at depth 1).

-If more than one argument is indexed, or if some argument is indexed at depth greater than 1, then Elpi uses a *unification hashes* (as in golog).
+If more than one argument is indexed, or if some argument is indexed at depth greater than 1, then Elpi uses a [unification hashes](http://blog.ndrix.com/2013/03/prolog-unification-hashes.htmlas).

 ```prolog
 :index(2)